revature-bubble-mobile/Mobile/general-documentation.md

 ### **General Changes**

-The first major different between the two versions of the application are the backend used.
-At the start of project an initial API was given ([API Document](http://ec2-44-197-172-46.compute-1.amazonaws.com:5000/swagger-ui.html#/)).
+The first major difference between the two versions of the application is the backend used.
+At the start of the project, an initial API was given ([API Document](http://ec2-44-197-172-46.compute-1.amazonaws.com:5000/swagger-ui.html#/)).

-The end point needed for this API is: http://ec2-44-197-172-46.compute-1.amazonaws.com:5000/
+The endpoint needed for this API is: http://ec2-44-197-172-46.compute-1.amazonaws.com:5000/

-When testing the API using the web version, it was discovered that several undesirable behavior was found.
-One example being, when loading and creating post, All other post and any user profile associate with each one was copied into post object sent to the server and an update object was sent back.
+When testing the API using the web version, it was discovered that several undesirable behaviors were found.
+One example is when loading and creating a post, All other post and any user profile associated with each one was copied into a post object sent to the server and an update object was sent back.
 This nest a large amount of the database within a single post and included redundant data.
-Along with this, all image where stored as base 64 string and was also included.
-This created and issue where around 2Mb of information was sent each time a single get was called for a user post.
+Along with this, all image was stored as base 64 string and was also included.
+This created an issue where around 2Mb of information was sent each time a single get was called for a user post.
 This created long load times.

-The original backend was redesigned with some fixes but this was presented several days into development of the mobile version.
-The decision was made early on to use Firebase an Azure for the backend.
+The original backend was redesigned with some fixes but this was presented several days into the development of the mobile version.
+The decision was made early on to use Firebase and Azure for the backend.
 By the time the fix on the original backend was made, the decision was made to continue with Firebase and Azure.

 ### **API Changes**

 Not all functionality that the original backend could be replicated one-to-one for the Firebase-Azure backend.
-Instead it was decided upon to have all DTOs match the responses from the original backend as close as possible.
+Instead, it was decided to have all DTOs match the responses from the original backend as close as possible.
 Not all endpoints and behaviors could be created exactly, but the overall functional match.

-To get this to work, two different endpoints where used.
+To get this to work, two different endpoints were used.
 One for Firebase and one for Azure:

 - Azure: https://wk-revature-bubble-mobile.azurewebsites.net/api
 - Firebase: https://bubble-app-82a5a-default-rtdb.firebaseio.com

-**For Future Reworking** The easiest way to have have no changes made to the frontend and have it compatible with a different backend would be the following:
+**For Future Reworking** The easiest way to have no changes made to the frontend and have it compatible with a different backend would be the following:

-1. All HTTP calls reference to one of these endpoint within the _endpoints.ts_ file.
+1. All HTTP calls reference one of these endpoints within the _endpoints.ts_ file.
 Simple change these endpoints as desired to the endpoint of another backend.
-2. To ensure consistent behavior, it would be recommended to map all end points to an Azure Function (or equivalent service) as _"glue code."_ From here this function can interact with the database or other API as need that could filter and manipulate the functionality of the Firebase-Azure backend.
+2. To ensure consistent behavior, it would be recommended to map all endpoints to an Azure Function (or equivalent service) as _"glue code."_ From here this function can interact with the database or other API as needed that could filter and manipulate the functionality of the Firebase-Azure backend.

-The reason for having two different backend was to easily streamline how IDs for the firebase database are created.
-By default, Firebase stores all information in the database as one single json.
-From there All other data is attached to this json as a property with a specific key.
+The reason for having two different backends was to easily streamline how IDs for the firebase database are created.
+By default, Firebase stores all information in the database as one single JSON.
+From there All other data is attached to this JSON as a property with a specific key.

 ```JavaScript
 MainObject:{